snowdonjames/LatitudeHistoryPlotter/README.md

 or

-For use with http://i.imgur.com/CjyohmR.jpg (whole United Kingdom)
+for use with http://i.imgur.com/CjyohmR.jpg (whole United Kingdom)

     CjyohmR.jpg,59.925110, 48.892321, -11.096191, 1.944580,-2,10